 The Toronto Area Interfaith Council’s (TAIC) annual members’ meeting confirmed a focus on the social justice issues of poverty and violence, and will seek opportunities to cooperate with appropriate organizations.
 In addition to the usual organizational agenda, the meeting was enlivened with a guest speaker, reflections from two faith representatives, and a final go-around which gave voice to everyone there.
 TAIC is the sponsor of the August 11-14 North American Interfaith Network (NAIN) Conference this year.
-(See Opportunities Section for submission of presentations.)

 The Executive is composed of: Zul Kassamali, President, Muslim, Fr.
 Damian MacPherson, Past President, Roman Catholic, Liz Chappel, Vice President, Baha’i, Bob White, Secretary, Roman Catholic, Sam Vesuna, Treasurer, Zoroastrian, John Joseph Mastandrea, Social Convenor, United Church, and Earl Smith, Liaison to NAIN Connect, Scientology.